(This post contains affiliate links. Read my full disclosure.)

 What Is A RACI Chart?

-RACI (say: racy) is a way of categorising stakeholders to define their roles and responsibilities on a project.
-The letters across the top stand for:
+RACI (say: racy) is a way of categorizing stakeholders to define their roles and level of responsibility on a project.
+The acronym RACI stands for:

 - Responsible: These people have responsibility for certain tasks.
 They are the ‘creator’ of the deliverable.

-- Accountable: This is the person accountable for the job in hand who will give approval.
+- Accountable: This is the person accountable for the job in hand who will give approval and act as the decision-maker.

 - Consulted: These people would like to know about the task and we would seek their opinions before a decision or action.